katanemo/katanemo-aaa/samples/ehr-service/README.md

 # Overview
-The follwing project contains a sample Serverless EHR SaaS service that uses Katanemo's fully featured identity and fine-grained authorization service for privacy and collaboration features.
+The follwing project contains a sample Serverless EHR SaaS application that uses Katanemo's fully featured identity and fine-grained authorization service.
+With Katanemo developers can quickly add user and federated authentication to their applications, and build powerful privacy and collaboration features via Katanemo’s rich RBAC and ABAC capabilities

-The high-level architecture below captures AWS infrastructure resources of our service, and Katanemo's authorization components deployed alongside our application.
+The high-level architecture below captures AWS infrastructure resources of our service, and Katanemo's authorization components deployed alongside our service.

 <img src="https://github.com/katanemo/katanemo-aaa/blob/main/samples/ehr-service/saas_arch.png?raw=true" width="800">

 # Key Components and Actors

-`EHR SaaS Service`: An OpenAPI based SaaS services that manages Patient and Diagnostic records via separate API-based microservices.
+`EHR SaaS Service`: An OpenAPI based SaaS service that manages Patient and Diagnostic records via API-based microservices.

-`AcmeHealth.io`: A provider facility that uses the EHR SaaS Service to store and manage patient records.
+`AcmeHealth.io`: A provider facility (tenant) that uses the EHR SaaS service to store and manage Patient and Diagnostic records.

 - The EHR SaaS service uses Katanemo to seamlessly onboard customers (e.g. AcmeHealth.io), and empowers its customers to define modern safety and privacy controls against its service, via self-service identity and access management tools offered by Katanemo.